KonH/UDBase/Docs/Inventory.md

 ## Transitions

-**ITransitionHelper** - interface that defines how items can be moved between item holders (send, buy, sell, etc.).
+**ITransitionHelper** - interface that defines how items or pakcs  can be moved between item holders (send, buy, sell, etc.).

 Now there are two helpers:

-- **BasicTransitionHelper** - any item can be transferred to another item holder without settings;
+- **BasicTransitionHelper** - any item/pack can be transferred to another item holder without settings;
-- **TradeTransitionHelper** - item can be transferred if another item holder contains enough "resources" to pay for it;
+- **TradeTransitionHelper** - item/pack can be transferred if another item holder contains enough "resources" to pay for it;

 You can use this versions or create your own implementation and assign it to **BasicInventory** controller:

 ```
-var transition = new TradeTransitionHelper("money", ItemHelper.GetPriceSelector);
+var transition = new TradeTransitionHelper("money", ItemHelper.GetItemPriceSelector, ItemHelper.GetPackPriceSelector);
 var inventory = new BasicInventory(transition, autoSave);
 ```